acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

     replace(service_zone, 'Boro', 'Green') as service_zone
 from {{ ref('taxi_zone_lookup') }}
 ```
-- This model reference the `taxi_zone_lookup` table craeted from the taxi zone lookup CSV seed.
+- This model reference the `taxi_zone_lookup` table created from the taxi zone lookup CSV seed.
 ```SQL
 with green_data AS (
     SELECT *,